Police cars: the world's best and worst

 - 0-60mph: 5.0 seconds

-Partially developed by Formula One legend Ayrton Senna, the original NSX was a masterpiece, with a V6 VTEC engine, timeless Pininfarina design and a cockpit inspired by a fighter jet.
-The police officers of Tochigi prefecture must have felt like they’d won the lottery when they were given an NSX in the early nineties to deal with speeders.
-Imagine being pulled over by one of these; you could have dined out on that tale for the rest of your life.
+Partially developed by Formula One legend Ayrton Senna, the original NSX was a masterpiece.
+With a V6 VTEC engine, timeless Pininfarina design and a cockpit inspired by a fighter jet, it’s a true icon.
+The police officers of Japan’s Tochigi prefecture must have felt like they’d won the lottery when they were given one in the early nineties to deal with speeders.
+Imagine being pulled over by one of these - you could have dined out on that tale for the rest of your life, after paying the fine, of course.

 Lykan HyperSport